Want to be a great tennis player?

 That's the motto of Go Bananas for QuickStart!
 QCV created this campaign in 2009 to address childhood obesity and physical inactivity in kids and help create happier, healthier and more active kids by using tennis players as nutritional role models.

-Additional research offers some terrific insight.
-70% of childhood obesity is attributable to physical inactivity.
+Research shows that 70% of childhood obesity is attributable to physical inactivity.
 25% is due to nutrition.
 (That means Go Bananas! can address 95% of the problem!)
 The remainder is due to genetics.
-Also, 70% of overweight or obese kids grow up to be overweight or obese adults.
-70% of obese kids already have indications of cardio-vascular disease.
-This fact is one of the most disturbing -- 70% of parents are in denial about their kid's being overweight or obese.
-Someone outside the family needs to help kids fall in love with physicial activity and healthy eating!
-Kids need to Go Bananas!
+Also, 70% of overweight or obese kids grow up to be overweight or obese adults and 70% of obese kids already have indications of cardio-vascular disease.
+Someone needs to help kids fall in love with physical activity and healthy eating!
+We think every kid needs to Go Bananas!

-The QuickStart Tennis format includes tennis instruction and fitness/conditioning activities.
+The QuickStart Tennis format includes motor skill development, tennis instruction and fitness/conditioning activities.
 Go Bananas for QuickStart! supplements the kid-sized Quickstart format with another element, nutrition/hydration, presented in the same FUN and engaging QuickStart way.
 The Go Bananas! model is simple -- ROLE MODEL, REINFORCE and REWARD.

-QCV performs Go Bananas! school visits through of the year.
-Check out some recent school visits here.
-After the Go Bananas! "talk," each kid is given a Go Bananas! poster, a debossed silicone bracelet and a Go Bananas! card that features UVa tennis players and coaches and describes a variety of foods and eating habits.
+QCV performs Go Bananas! school visits throughout the school year.
+Kids are given a Go Bananas! poster, a silicone tennis bracelet and Go Bananas! cards that feature a different tennis player and describes a variety of foods and healthy eating habits.
 "Why do tennis players eat bananas?"
 "Why do tennis players drink water?"
-Kids who correctly answer nutrition and tennis questions are given prizes such as Go Bananas! drawstring bags, water bottles, hats, sunglasses, balls and racquets.
+At some special school events, kids are given Go Bananas! drawstring bags, water bottles, hats, sunglasses, balls and racquets.

-QCV also attends school and community events -- Family Fitness Nights, Open Houses and Back-to-School Nights at schools, community health fairs, the Junior League's annual Kids in the Kitchen event at the Boys & Girls Club and Charlottesville Family Magazine's annual Fun Fair & Camp Expo.
-Check it out here!
+QCV also attends school and community events -- Family Fitness Nights, Open Houses and Back-to-School Nights at schools, community health fairs and the Junior League's annual Kids in the Kitchen event at the Boys & Girls Club.
+Go Bananas! also serves as the foundation for BrightSTARS -- Tennis for Me!

-QCV collaborates with nutritionists and dieticians at the UVA Children's Fitness Clinic to ensure the nutritional information being passed along to the kids is right.
+QCV collaborates with nutritionists and dieticians at the UVA Children's Hospital Fitness Clinic to ensure the nutritional information being passed along to the kids is correct and age-appropriate.

 QuickStart Tennis adds up for kids!
 Check out the Go Bananas!
 QuickStart Arithmetic card here.